Skip to content

 Grade: B-plus

-This datapoint gauges the percent of long-term care patients receiving antianxiety drugs.
+This statistic gauges the percent of long-term care residents taking antianxiety medications.

 Managing Depression Among Residents